center-for-threat-informed-defense/summiting-the-pyramid/docs/data-readiness/fieldleveltelemetry.rst

 Field-level telemetry also provides an important foundation for other parts of the Summiting the Pyramid methodology.
 It connects the behaviors and system interactions represented through
-:doc:`Implementation Coverage <implementation-coverage>` to observable evidence, informs :doc:`Detection Quality <detection-quality>` assessment, and can be used by tools such as the
+:ref:`Implementation Coverage <implementation-coverage>` to observable evidence, informs :ref:`Detection Quality <detection-quality>` assessment, and can be used by tools such as the
-:doc:`Detection Coverage Calculator <detection-coverage-calculator>` to automate portions of that analysis.
+:ref:`Detection Coverage Calculator <detection-coverage-calculator>` to automate portions of that analysis.